Siddhj2206/Cellar/plan.md

 9. **Manual Installation Workflow**
    - Basic installer support planned but not fully implemented
    - Need to implement `cellar install` to run installers within a prefix
-   - Need desktop shortcut and symlink creation
+   - Need desktop shortcut creation
    - Need post-installation executable detection and scanning

 10. **Desktop Integration** - ❌ NOT STARTED
     - .desktop file generation not implemented
     - Icon extraction from executables not implemented
-    - Local symlink management to ./local/share/applications not implemented

 11. **Interactive Setup** - ❌ NOT STARTED
     - User-friendly setup wizards not implemented